 Non-scalpel vasectomies at our clinics provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that non-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.

-Gentle Procedures is worldwide leader in the introduction of the non-scalpel no-needle vasectomy procedure.
+Gentle Procedures is a leader in the introduction of the non-scalpel no-needle vasectomy procedure.
 Our Irish surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.